thomasbattram/thesis/index/thesis.utf8.md

 In this chapter I attempt to explore the extent to which EWAS results may be confounded.
 To acheive this I first perform a meta-analysis of lung cancer EWAS and then compare the results from this observational analysis to the same analysis in a well-powered Mendelian randomization (MR) framework.
 DNA methylation has recently been postulated to mediate over 30% of the effect on smoking on lung cancer [@Fasanelli2015], making this case of particular interest to potential lung cancer preventative stratergies.

-I performed all the main analyses (meta-analysis of EWAS and main MR analyses) and wrote the majority of the work up.
-However, some supplemetnary analyses, which provided more evidence on the relationship between DNA methylation and lung cancer was performed by others.
-A full contributions statement can be found at the end of this chapter (__Section \@ref(contributions-statement-07)__).

 ## Introduction {#introduction-07}
 Lung cancer is the most common cause of cancer-related death worldwide [@Ferlay2013].
 Several DNA methylation changes have been recently identified in relation to lung cancer risk [@Fasanelli2015; @Baglietto2017; @McCarthy2016].
 However, these epigenetic marks are sensitive to reverse causation, being affected by cancer processes [@Jones2002], and are also prone to confounding, for example by socio-economic and lifestyle factors [@Borghol2012; @Elliott2014].